-Goddess Attukal Devi, is the supreme mother Bhaadrkali Devi (in soumya aspect), the goddess of power and courage.
+Goddess Attukal Devi is the supreme mother of Bhaadrkali Devi (in Soumya aspect), the goddess of power and courage.
 She is often referred to as Kannaki, the heroine of Ilanko Adikal’s ‘Silapathikaaram’.

 The temple is renowned for the annual Attukal Pongala festival, in which over three million women participate.
 A festival that has been figured in the Guinness Book of World Records for being the single largest gathering of women for religious activity, the Attukal Pongala continues to draw millions of women with each passing year.

 Attukal Temple is situated near the heart of the city, 2 kilometres away from Sree Padmanabhaswamy Temple, East Fort in Thiruvananthapuram.
 Devotees believe that all of their wishes will be fulfilled by the goddess, provide prosperity and can attain salvation.

 Attukal Devi is often worshipped in 3 forms such as Maha Saraswati (goddess of knowledge, arts, and language), Maha Lakshmi (goddess of wealth, auspiciousness, and power) and Mahakali / Parvathy (goddess of marriage, time, and death).